jcbrinfo/bakfile/README.md

 * `duplicity.cache` (`/root/.cache/duplicity`): Duplicity’s cache.

 * Anonymous volume for `/root/.gnupg`: Files for GnuPG.
-Mapped to an host’s directory while following the instructions in the “How to launch a Duplicity backup” section.
+Mapped to an host’s directory while following the instructions in the “5.2.
+How to launch a Duplicity backup” section.

 ## 3. Things to consider before the installation